MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 #### How do I ensure that I am using the latest and most secure versions of Azure Monitor OpenTelemetry Distro?

-AKS auto-instrumentation injects the Azure Monitor OpenTelemetry Distro into your application pods to generate telemetry.
-Vulnerabilities detected in Azure Monitor OpenTelemetry Distro are immediately fixed and released in the next version.
-Check <something> to ensure that your cluster has the latest version of AKS Auto-Instrumentation.
-If you are on the latest version, run rollout restart deployments on all deployments currently enabled for autoinstrumentation.
-If you are not on the latest version, raise a ticket so we can investigate.
+Vulnerabilities detected in Azure Monitor OpenTelemetry Distro are prioritized, fixed, and released in the next version.
+AKS autoinstrumentation injects the latest version of Azure Monitor OpenTelemetry Distro into your application pods every time your deployment is changed or restarted.
+For deployments that have not been touched for a long time, AzMon Distro will eventually become vulnerable.
+Any update to the deployment or a restart will ensure that the latest version of the Distro is being used.

 ## Troubleshooting